 The Cambridge Group

-Gloria recently rejoined The Cambridge Group as a Senior Partner.
+Gloria Cox is a Senior Partner with The Cambridge Group.
 The Cambridge Group is a boutique strategy consulting, research and analytics firm that has helped global Fortune 1000 products and services companies find profitable growth for over 45 years.
 We get hired when clients want to translate customer research into strategic, operational and financial strategies for their organization.

 Previously she was an Executive Vice President at Nielsen, serving as the US Commercial Leader for their 18 largest global-national clients, including Nestle, General Mills, Kellogg’s, Coca-Cola, Colgate, and Kimberly-Clark.
 Gloria joined Nielsen in 2009 through the acquisition of The Cambridge Group, where she was the Managing Director.